mulesoft/pdk-custom-policy-examples/block/README.md

  curl http://127.0.0.1:8081/ -v -H "ip: 25.152.57.0"
 ```

-You should see that the first request was rejected and the second was completed successfully.
+The policy rejects the first request and successfully completes the second.